 Studying human anatomy: about the muscles in the human body; and how they work was an enjoyable challenge.

-With over twelve year’s experience as a working massage therapist I’ve become intuitive to my clients’ needs and gain great satisfaction from helping alleviate clients’ suffering by working on their problem areas such as muscles. tendons or sciatic nerves…
+With almost fourteen year’s experience as a working massage therapist I’ve become intuitive to my clients’ needs and gain great satisfaction from helping alleviate clients’ suffering by working on their problem areas such as muscles. tendons or sciatic nerves…

 Since obtaining a certificate in Thai massage I subsequently gained certificates in aromatherapy massage and reflexology.
 And I’ve never stopped learning undertaking courses and workshops (mostly by monks in temples) and through watching experts, masters and teachers of Traditional Thai Massage…